sourcegraph/devx-scratch/2022/support/log.snb.md

 DevX support rotation log.
 To add an entry, just add an H2 header with ISO 8601 format.
 The first line should be a list of everyone involved in the entry.
 For ease of use and handing over issues, **this log should be in reverse chronological order**, with the most recent entry at the top.

+## 2022-07-01

+@jhchabran

+A [test opsgenie alert](https://opsg.in/a/i/sourcegraph/3c603aeb-a223-4b41-a4a4-94d7467dba7d-1656692903240) was sent (don't know from where it comes from).
+OpsGenie integration was sent over #dev-experience which is kinda noisy and not the right place.
+I moved it to #dev-experience-internal instead.

 ## 2022-06-30

 @jhchabran